pcmathias/MSACL-intermediate-R-course/README.md

   install.packages("BiocManager")
   BiocManager::install("mzR", version = "3.8")
   ```

+- **Download the class data zip file from [this link](https://drive.google.com/file/d/1BHP-CXE-_WB4KKO1XtbEl4O3yvZOd5xI/view?usp=sharing) (hit the download button), park it someplace you will remember for the course, and uncompress.**
 - If not already installed, install Git per instructions at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
   - **When installing on a Windows machine, select "Use Git from the Windows Command Prompt"**
 - Go to Github at https://github.com and sign up for an account (if you don't have one already)
-- **Download the class data zip file from [this link](https://drive.google.com/file/d/1BHP-CXE-_WB4KKO1XtbEl4O3yvZOd5xI/view?usp=sharing), park it someplace you will remember for the course, and uncompress.**

 **Optional but strongly encouraged**
 - Please make an effort to complete the following Introduction to GitHub: https://services.github.com/on-demand/intro-to-github/